danieldelcore/trousers/README.md

 };
 ```

-When a Trousers component is mounted within a new theme, it will render new styles for that component and apply them to the component.
+When a trousers component is mounted within a new theme context, it will render new styles and apply them to the component.

 You can define how your component handles themes like this: